NgoleMboula/SpectralDomainAdaptation/README.md

 ## References

-<a id="1">[1]</a> scikit-learn developers.
-(2023). sklearn.manifold.SpectralEmbedding.
+<a id="1">[1]</a> scikit-learn developers. sklearn.manifold.SpectralEmbedding.
 In *scikit-learn Documentation*.
 Retrieved from https://scikit-learn.org/stable/modules/generated/sklearn.manifold.SpectralEmbedding.html.

 <a id="2">[2]</a> Montesuma, E. F. & Mboula, F. M. N. (2021).
 Wasserstein Barycenter Transport for Multi-Source Domain Adaptation.
-In *Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR).
+In *Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)*.